mremily9/workshop-task-5/README.md

 ![image](https://github.com/user-attachments/assets/53531e91-ba53-4d1e-8108-4dac652311a8)

-However currently they werent fitting within my canvas according to my own data, and so I played arounhd with the integers within the these two functions - gameLabels() and showHours() to change them.
+However, currently, they weren't fitting within my canvas according to my own data, so I played around with the integers within these two functions - gameLabels() and show hours () to change them.

 ```
 function gameLabels() {